Fundraising

 Open a business credit card

-A business credit card or corporate card comes with a host of potential benefits, including separating personal and business finances, protecting you against fraud, enabling smarter spending across the organization, offering cashback and perks — and building your business credit.
+Some of the benefits of business credit cards include separating personal and business finances, protecting you against fraud, enabling smarter spending across the organization, offering cashback and perks — and building your business credit.
 Choosing the right business credit card for your company and following the usual best practices when using it — keeping utilization low and making timely payments — is a straightforward way to start building up your credit history and establishing a strong score.

 Make payments on time — or early